garethhaagman/nonlinear-dynamics/README.md

 # nonlinear-dynamics
-A set of scripts to help research nonlinear dynamical systems.
+A set of scripts to help study nonlinear dynamical systems.